 How to Apply for Life Insurance

 The process of applying for life insurance always begins with determining the amount of coverage and monthly rate that is approved for each customer.
-For some providers, such as Haven Life, this is done via an easy quoting tool, which takes some basic customer information and runs it through an automated calculator before listing a price and a way to apply for coverage.
+For some providers, such as Bestow, this is done via an easy quoting tool, which takes some basic customer information and runs it through an automated calculator before listing a price and a way to apply for coverage.
 With other providers, receiving a quote may not be quite as straightforward as quotes are only available via speaking with a representative.
 The application processes vary widely between providers.

 After the online tool, the agent or representative uses the financial, medical and other personal information provided to determine an appropriate amount of coverage.
 You'll then need to undergo a medical exam, unless the provider offers an exemption, and it must be performed within a certain period after applying.

-Companies such as Ethos and Great Life offer instant coverage through an online application, exempting many from the medical exam that is often necessary before receiving approval.
+Companies such as Ethos and Ladder offer instant coverage through an online application, exempting many from the medical exam that is often necessary before receiving approval.
 This allows those who need a quick coverage solution to resolve the matter within a couple days rather than the weeks it takes with some providers.
 Regardless, once approval is finalized, policy coverage begins immediately alongside monthly premium payments.

 If you don't want multiple applications for life insurance showing up in your public record you can take advantage of the prequalification services offered by many providers.
 This process enables you to receive an accurate quote for the rate and coverage based on existing circumstances plus the ability to receive that rate while not appearing as an application in your personal history.
 Considering that past insurance applications may impact the coverage or rates that apply to current applicants, this may be a smart decision.